Correct bounds on the Ising lace-expansion coefficients: Definition

 where the remainder $R_{\B_\Lambda}^{\sss(j+1)}$ is nonnegative for ferromagnetic models, and

 In fact, the identity \refeq{laceexp} holds independently of the signs of the spin-spin couplings.
-However, as defined in the beginning of this section, if we restrict our attention to ferromagnetic models, then $\pi_{\B_\Lambda}^{\sss(j)}(x)$ and $R_{\B_\Lambda}^{\sss(j+1)}(x)$ are proven to obey the bounds
+However, as defined in the beginning of this section, if we restrict our attention to ferromagnetic models, then $\pi_{\B_\Lambda}^{\sss(j)}(x)$ and $R_{\B_\Lambda}^{\sss(j+1)}(x)$ are proven at the end of \cite[Section~2.2.3]{s07} to obey the bounds

 We note that the lace expansion \refeq{laceexp} looks similar to the recursion equation for the random-walk Green function $S_p$ generated by the 1-step distribution $D$ with fugacity $p$: